Roughly 20 veterans commit suicide every day, most unable to reconcile with PTSD symptoms that plague them upon returning home from deployment.

 Then, in late 2016, she returned home to Florida to help care for her sick grandmother.
 When she died in May 2017 it became the first of what would become a sequence of disparaging episodes to follow.
 In September, Hurricane Irma left Stephens feeling anxious and fearful, going without power or gas for a prolonged period with no ability to return home.

 A few months later, a loved one of Stephens was murdered.
 Relating the death back to those she had lost in Iraq, Stephens reflects on this moment as the final straw that broke the camel’s back, losing all hope and passion for life and leading her back to addiction.

-By the summer of 2018, she was using heavily and lying about it to her parents and her girlfriend, Kelli Mahder.
+By the summer of 2018, she was using heavily and lying about it to her parents and her girlfriend, Kelli.
 Stephens was breaking promises, missing work, and losing a lot of weight.
-One day, Mahder noticed that some of her jewelry was missing, which she soon learned Stephens had stolen and sold in order to pay for drugs.
+One day, Kelli noticed that some of her jewelry was missing, which she soon learned Stephens had stolen and sold in order to pay for drugs.

 “That day I confirmed Kelli’s worst fears, that I was actively using,” Stephens said.
 “I’ll never forget the look in her eyes.
 I felt like I could see her entire world fall apart with just one glance.”